jeffreydekker/aquatory/DEVNOTES.md

 -   import existing excel table into DB
 -   streamlined profile with table of own registrations, statistics and profile options (edit/delete account) + registration pages
--   Put website on VPS and deliver final product upon payment

 DONE:
 - Website styling
 - Make new migration for a new schema called "Visregistratie"
 - Fish migration now has the following columns: id (foreignId from User migration), lidnr, geslachtsnaam, soortnaam, vangplaats, AS    (aquariumstam), KV (kweekvorm) and lastly a note column.
 - Made authentication functionality
-- Made admin controller page
+- Made admin controller page functions and tables
-- Joined 2 tables so data from 2 separate tables displays on URL.
+- Joined 2 tables so data from 2 separate tables displays on the URL.
 - Admin is the only one who can add options to the registrations
 - Made password reset through email functionality
 - Forgot password functionality
-- Made the tables searchable and sortable
+- Made the tables searchable and sortable -> bug